Teutomedien/_teutopress/README.md

 3. Disabled Comments (can be activated in inc/extras.php)
 4. Removed the WP-Customizer Setting
 5. Removed the WP-Custom Header Settingep find and replace on the name in all the templates.
+6. Theme and Plugin Updates only for Admins
+8. ADDED STATIC DEFINE vars to provide some options

 #Getting started